aws/s2n-tls/codebuild/README.md

 - Use CloudFormation to create the stack with the generated template.
 - Open the CodeBuild projects in the console and setup the Source correctly, using your OTP credentials to connect to Github

+### Words about CodeBuild instance size and concurrency

+The [AWS Codebuild](https://docs.aws.amazon.com/codebuild/latest/userguide/limits.html) docs list the number of concurrent jobs at 60.
+With extensive testing, we've learned this number appears to be weighted based on [instance size](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-compute-types.html) (or provisioning limits), so running all tests on the largest possible instances will reduce actual concurrency.
+Additionally provisioning time is currently longer for larger instances, so there is a time penalty that might not be recovered by using a larger instance for short lived tests.

 ### Notes on moving from Travis-ci

 - Install_clang from Travis is using google chromium clang commit from 2017- which requires python2.7 (EOL); updated for CodeBuild.